AsafEng/GalagaUnityExercise/README.md

 I decided to not use Zenject in this project, because MVC and Observer patterns are helpul with solving dependencies.
 I would definitely use Zenject in the future, as it is a great way of solving these issues.

-# Scenes
+# Scenes Note
-(if you play from the unity editor)
-The game starts from the "BootScene" scene.
+If you play from the unity editor, make sure to enter the "BootScene" scene.

 # How to play
 Use the AWSD keys to move, and Space to shoot.